rayoz6546/Rayan/Projects/README.md

 #  PROJECTS

-These are some of the most important projects and experiences I have had.
+These are some of the most important projects I have had.
 Some were conducted at the University of Pittburgh, and others were professional experiences.
 Video Demos and more are provided!

 ## Data Science Project